Missouri Military and Veterans Benefits

 Serving on active duty in the U.S. Armed Forces

-National Guard Service member on active state duty
+National Guard Service member on state active duty

-Physically incapacitated due to an injury they received while serving on federal or state active duty.
+Physically incapacitated due to an injury they received while serving on federal or state active duty

 Service members may renew their permit up to 60 days after completion of military service without penalties or fees.